amethyst-php/amethyst/README.md

 The solution?
 Start building packages that solve only one problem, and create your project as it was a puzzle.

-The package that add the customer, should only add the customer and should be usable either in a crm or an e-commerce.

 ## The Project

 Each solution has his own package.
 The user has his own package, the authentication has his own package, the registration, the notification and so on; all fully configurabile.